• Skip to primary navigation

 Consequences of Infant Brain Damage

-For many infants that suffer some degree of brain damage during labor and delivery, the results will be mild.
-Many will even recover completely.
+For many infants who suffer some degree of brain damage during labor and delivery, the symptoms and complications are mild, and the prognosis is good.
+Many babies with mild brain damage during childbirth will recover completely.

 This lifelong condition can cause a variety of symptoms, including spastic muscle movements, difficulty walking, cognitive impairments, hearing and vision impairments, and even paralysis of parts of the body.

-This lawyer will have the expertise required to file the lawsuit, investigate the circumstances of your child’s injury, build a strong case against the person or institution responsible, and represent your best interests in settlement agreements or in front of a jury if the suit goes to court.
+• Represent your best interests in settlement agreements or in front of a jury if the suit goes to court

 To get the infant brain damage settlement that will provide for a better future for your child, you need a lawyer to help make your case against the responsible parties.